Brightness temperature

 That makes the reciprocal of the brightness temperature:

 At low frequency and high temperatures, when $h\nu \ll kT$, we can use the Rayleigh–Jeans law:

 so that the brightness temperature can be simply written as:

 In general, the brightness temperature is a function of $\nu$, and only in the case of blackbody radiation it is the same at all frequencies.
 The brightness temperature can be used to calculate the spectral index of a body, in the case of non-thermal radiation.

 Calculating by frequency

 The brightness temperature of a source with known spectral radiance can be expressed as:

 When $h\nu \ll kT$ we can use the Rayleigh–Jeans law:

 For narrowband radiation with very low relative spectral linewidth $\Delta\nu \ll \nu$ and known radiance $I$ we can calculate the brightness temperature as:

 Calculating by wavelength

 Spectral radiance of black-body radiation is expressed by wavelength as:

 So, the brightness temperature can be calculated as:

 For long-wave radiation $hc/\lambda \ll kT$ the brightness temperature is:

 For almost monochromatic radiation, the brightness temperature can be expressed by the radiance $I$ and the coherence length $L_c$:

+In oceanography

+In oceanography, the microwave brightness temperature, as measured by satellites looking at the ocean surface, depends on salinity as well as on the temperature and roughness (e.g. from wind-driven waves) of the water.